 Installment agreements don’t reduce the amount of money taxpayers owe.
 Instead, they provide a payment plan that allows them to pay their debt over time.
-In recent years, the IRS has expanded the criteria for streamlined processing of installment agreements.
-As of January 2018, approximately 90% of people who owe money on their taxes qualify for an online payment agreement (source).
-To qualify, taxpayers must owe $50,000 or less and be up to date with their tax returns.
+In recent years, the IRS has expanded the criteria for the streamlined processing of installment agreements.
+Roughly 80–90% of people who owe money on their taxes qualify for an online payment agreement (source).
+To qualify, taxpayers must owe $50,000 or less (in combined taxes, penalties, and interest) and be up to date with their tax returns.

 There is a strong incentive to remain current on monthly payments because the initial debt is reinstated if you default.

-The IRS assigns the “currently not collectible,” or CNC, status to taxpayers who agree they owe money to the IRS but whose current financial situation doesn’t allow them to qualify for a payment plan.
+The IRS assigns the “currently not collectible” (CNC) status to taxpayers who meet two criteria.
+First, they agree they owe money to the IRS.
+Second, their current financial situation doesn’t allow them to qualify for a payment plan.
 The idea is to give people time to get their finances in order.
 In most cases, the IRS will not try to levy the assets or income of taxpayers with CNC status.
 However, the IRS will withhold their tax refunds to offset their debt.

 The IRS has the authority to seize the property or assets of delinquent taxpayers when they are behind on their taxes and don’t respond to notices.
 That includes bank accounts.
 The IRS can make a one-time withdrawal of whatever money is in the bank account or file a continuous levy that takes a percentage of the taxpayer’s salary until the debt is paid.
-However, the IRS can release a bank levy when:
+However, the IRS may release a bank levy when: